 Pay also attention to storing your project’s status only one place, as it can be risky.
 Losing access to the tool which provides your Kanban board means that you’ve lost the details related to your task distribution.
 This is why it is advisable to back your data up and save your progress on an external source or in the cloud.
 Try using a Kanban or project management software that provides secure cloud storage for your files.

-Another disadvantage is that, unless you set deadlines, work on a certain task can stagnate at a project phase and delay the entire timeline of your project.
+Another disadvantage of a Kanban board is that, unless you set deadlines, work on a certain task can stagnate at a project phase and delay the entire timeline of your project.
 By default, Kanban phases are typically not associated with a timeframe.
 This can mean that your tasks will lack timing and postpone the end of the project.

 Finally, complex projects that involve many tasks, stages, people, and departments, require a tool with advanced functionalities.
 Try using Kanban boards or software that allows you to create advanced workspace structures and associate them with other project tracking methods.